Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 # Step-by-Step Guide

-## Create a New Project on Genezio
+## Create a New Project on DeployApps

 1.1.
 Visit the {{< external-link link="https://app.genez.io/new-project/">}}dashboard{{< /external-link >}}.